sonyarianto/react-without-buildsteps/README.md

 https://react-without-buildsteps.vercel.app/

 and just view source it.
-Easy deployment to Vercel and other static hosting.
+Easy deployment to Vercel or other static hosting.

 ## License